equinor/fusion-web-components/.changeset/wet-chefs-train.md

 update person component

-- change order of manger in person card
+- change order of manger in `fwc-person-card`
+- decrease padding of search result list items in `fwc-person-selector`